iamnoah/writeCapture/README.md

   utilize the done() callback.

 * Because of the asynchronous loading, attempting to sanitize a second HTML fragment before the first is done can have undefined results.
-Use sanitizeAll if you have multiple HTML fragments to load.
+Use `sanitizeSerial` if you have multiple HTML fragments to load.

 * Scripts that assume that they are the last element in the document will probably not function properly.
 This is rare, but if a script is uncouth enough to use document.write, it's a possibility.

 # Version History #

+## 0.3.0 ##

+   * Replaced `sanitizeAll` with `sanitizeSerial`.

 ## 0.2.1 ##